LapTQ/hello-cpp/summaries/behind-the-scene.md

             std::cout << primes.data()[index] << '\n'; // okay: no sign conversion warnings
             ```
     * `std::vector<bool>`:
         * ⚠️ It's not a real container and can breaks generic code.
-The C++ standard explicitlycalls out vector<bool> as a special container where each bool uses only one bit of space rather than one byte as a normal bool would.
+The C++ standard explicitly calls out `vector<bool>` as a special container where each bool uses only one bit of space rather than one byte as a normal bool would.
             * 👎️ => you can't take the address of a bit within a byte.
             * 👎️ => things such as operator[] can't return a bool&.
             * 👎️ => you can't assign its address to a bool* like you could with the other "normal" container.